 Skip to contents

-A bundle_set is a named collection of bundle objects, designed for multi-subject or multi-session studies where each element represents one subject's (or session's) tractogram.
-It stores two compartments:
+A bundle_set is a collection of bundle objects, designed for multi-subject or multi-session studies where each element represents one subject's (or session's) tractogram.
+It stores three compartments:

 Usage